Gaston900/PSArcadeForever/README.md

 The cheat reference function, if the cloned game does not have a cheat file, it will reference the cheat file of the main ROM.

-Supports game list lst language files.
-The list language can be edited freely.
+Supports game list language files.

 CPS 1, 2, NEOGEO, PGM, driver supports key combination settings.